vanquiche/portfolio-website-template/gettingStarted.md

 ### Text & Data

-You can change the placeholder text in the respective components within `./sections` Data in regards to navigation, projects, skills, etc. can be changed withing `./sections/projectData.tsx`
+You can change the placeholder text in the respective components within `./sections` Data in regards to navigation, projects, skills, etc. can be changed within `./sections/projectData.tsx`

 ### Adding New Sections